1.5 Amdahl's Law and Gustafson's Law

-The transition to parallel computing raises a critical question: how much performance improvement, or speedup, can be achieved by adding more processors?
-Intuitively, one might expect that using N processors would make a program run N times faster.
-However, the reality is far more complex.
+The transition to parallel computing raises a question: how much performance improvement, or speedup, can be achieved by adding more processors?
+It might be expected that using N processors would make a program run N times faster.
+However, the reality is more complex.
 Two foundational laws, Amdahl’s Law and Gustafson’s Law, provide theoretical frameworks for answering this question.
-They offer different, and at first glance contradictory, perspectives on the potential of parallelization, stemming from their different underlying assumptions about the nature of the problem being solved.
+They offer different, and seemingly contradictory, perspectives on the potential of parallelization, stemming from their different underlying assumptions about the nature of the problem being solved.

 Amdahl’s Law: The Law of Diminishing Returns (Strong Scaling)